New Metra Electric District Gray Line EMU Prototype

-Prototype Model of New Metra Electric District Nippon-Sharyo Highliner EMU's Modified for a Rapid-Transit (CTA 'L') type of Service -- For the CTA Gray Line.
+Prototype Model of Metra Electric District Nippon-Sharyo New Highliner EMU's Modified for a Rapid-Transit (CTA 'L') type of Service -- For the CTA Gray Line.

-This is a Prototype Model of one of the new Nippon-Sharyo Metra Electric District EMU's Modified for use in a Rapid-Transit type operation.
+This is a Prototype Model of one of the new Nippon-Sharyo Metra Electric District "New Highliner" EMU's Modified for use in a Rapid-Transit type operation.
 For economic reasons, half of the new MED EMU's will NOT be equipped with Washrooms.

 Thusly -- the vacated Washroom bays around all four quadrants of the Center Doors (and End Doors - ala' NICTD's cars) could be equipped with Stanchions and Grab bars to accomodate Standing Passengers and Crowds -- Also to be utilized as a Staging Area for fast Boarding and Alighting of Passengers to significantly reduce Station Dwell Time in a Rapid-Transit type operation.